 The NC annually reviews and assesses the Board composition and recommends the appointment of new directors, where applicable.
 For new and continuing appointments, the NC will consider factors such as skills, experience, age, gender, educational and professional background, tenure of service and other relevant personal attributes that are important and needed to support good decision making at the Board level.
-Core competencies, which are taken into account in the selection and appointment of Directors, include banking, finance, accounting, business and & management experience, industry, legal and information technology knowledge, familiarity with regulatory requirements and knowledge of risk management, audit and internal controls.
-As gender is an important aspect of diversity, the NC will strive to ensure that during a Board renewal, the search for candidates for Board appointments will include female candidates that meet the set requirements for a new candidate.
-The Board targets to include gender diversity on the board in the next board renewal exercise where applicable.
+Core competencies, which are taken into account in the selection and appointment of Directors, include banking, finance, accounting, business and management experience, industry, legal and information technology knowledge, familiarity with regulatory requirements and knowledge of risk management, audit and internal controls.
+As gender is an important aspect of diversity, the NC will strive to ensure that in its Board renewal, the search for candidates for Board appointments will include female candidates that meet the set requirements and as part of its long-term succession planning, the Company has established initiatives to identify and mentor high-potential candidates, ensuring a robust leadership pipeline for future board appointments.
+These efforts include targeted executive mentoring and leadership training to equip candidates with the necessary governance and strategic skills.
+This initiative not only strengthens our governance framework but also reflects our broader mission to promote equity and inclusivity in corporate leadership.